sughosneo/async-rest/README.md

 ```

+From the internal implementation point of view there would be only 2 set of differences between Sync and Async rest API.
+One of the type uses - WSGI(Web Server Gateway Interface) and other one ASGI (Asynchronous Server Gateway Interface).
+Implementation details can be found in here - [https://buildmedia.readthedocs.org/media/pdf/asgi/latest/asgi.pdf](https://buildmedia.readthedocs.org/media/pdf/asgi/latest/asgi.pdf)

 Now, the question is what would happen of all the Synchronous implementation which has already been done.
 How to scale those without doing much modifications in code.
 Answer would be